Grumman F8F Bearcat

-The Grumman F8F Bearcat is an American single-engine carrier-based fighter aircraft introduced in late World War II.
+The Grumman F8F Bearcat is an American single-engined, carrier-based, fighter aircraft introduced in late World War II.
 It served during the mid-20th century in the United States Navy, the United States Marine Corps, and the air forces of other nations.
-It was Grumman Aircraft's last piston engined fighter aircraft.

-Modified versions of the Bearcat have broken speed records for piston-engined aircraft.
+It was Grumman Aircraft's last piston-engined fighter aircraft.
+Adapted versions of the Bearcat have broken speed records for piston-engined aircraft.
 Today, the Bearcat is popular among warbird owners and air racers.

 Design and development

 Concept

-The Bearcat concept began during a meeting between Battle of Midway veteran F4F Wildcat pilots and Grumman Vice President Jake Swirbul at Pearl Harbor on 23 June 1942.
+The Bearcat concept began during a meeting between Battle of Midway veteran F4F Wildcat pilots and Grumman vice president Jake Swirbul at Pearl Harbor on 23 June 1942.
 At the meeting, Lieutenant Commander Jimmie Thach emphasized one of the most important requirements in a good fighter plane was "climb rate".

-Climb performance is strongly related to the power-to-weight ratio, and is maximized by wrapping the smallest and lightest possible airframe around the most powerful available engine.
-Another goal was that the G-58 (Grumman's design designation for the aircraft) should be able to operate from escort carriers, which were then limited to the obsolescent F4F Wildcat as the Grumman F6F Hellcat was too large and heavy.
+Climb performance is strongly related to the power-to-weight ratio, and is maximized by wrapping the smallest and lightest possible airframe around the most powerful engine.
+Another goal was that the G-58 (Grumman's design designation for the aircraft) should be able to operate from escort carriers, which were then limited to the obsolescent F4F Wildcat, as the Grumman F6F Hellcat was too large and heavy.
 A small, lightweight aircraft would make this possible.
 After intensively analyzing carrier warfare in the Pacific Theater of Operations for a year and a half, Grumman began development of the G-58 Bearcat in late 1943.

 Design

-In 1943, Grumman was in the process of introducing the F6F Hellcat, powered by the Pratt & Whitney R-2800 engine which provided 2000 hp.
-The R-2800 was the most powerful American engine available at that time, so it would be retained for the G-58.
+In 1943, Grumman was introducing the F6F Hellcat, powered by the Pratt & Whitney R-2800 engine, which provided 2000 hp.
+The R-2800 was the most powerful American engine, so it would be retained for the G-58.
 This meant that improved performance would have to come from a lighter airframe.

-To meet this goal, the Bearcat's fuselage was about 5 ft shorter than the Hellcat, and was cut down vertically behind the cockpit area.
+To meet this goal, the Bearcat's fuselage was about 5 ft shorter than the Hellcat, and was cut down vertically behind the cockpit.
 This allowed the use of a bubble canopy, the first to be fitted to a US Navy fighter.
-The vertical stabilizer was the same height as the Hellcat's, but increased aspect ratio, giving it a thinner look.
+The vertical stabilizer was the same height as the Hellcat's, but had an increased aspect ratio, giving it a thinner look.
 The wingspan was 7 ft less than the Hellcat's.
-Structurally the fuselage used flush riveting as well as spot welding, with a heavy gauge 302W aluminum alloy skin suitable for carrier landings.
-Armor protection was provided for the pilot, engine and oil cooler.
+Structurally, the fuselage used flush riveting and spot welding, with a heavy-gauge 302W aluminum alloy skin suitable for carrier landings.
+Armor protection was provided for the pilot, engine, and oil cooler.